-- Facility Type: Power generation, transmission, and distribution facilities
+• Facility Type: Power generation, transmission, and distribution facilities

-- Facility: lcacos Dam

-- Facility Description: The specific facilities included in this project are: poles and structures (including their foundations), framing and insulators, load break switches (manual and automated), capacitor banks, voltage regulators, transformers (including lightning arresters and fuse cut-outs), conductors, guy wires, anchoring, grounding assemblies, underground cable, underground cable systems, fault interrupting equipment (fuses, reclosers, and sectionalizes), and any other associated components

-- Approx. Year Built: 1980
+- Facility: Distribution Pole and Conductor Repair Arecibo Group 1 Phase 2 - Facility Description: The facilities listed below are part of the feeder systems in the Arecibo Region.
+These interconnected and inter-functional distribution feeders (sites) establish the electrical distribution system.
+The feeders all originate from a substation (start) and serve customers along a route to various locations (end).
+The coordinates represented by GPS end is the end of the mainline backbone of each feeder.
+These feeders are a subset of projects identified in the Distribution Feeders Arecibo Short Term projects in the PREPA 10-Year Infrastructure Plan.
+The specific facilities included in this project are: poles and structures (including their foundations), framing and insulators, load break switches (manual and automated), capacitor banks, voltage regulators, transformers (including lighting arresters and fuse cut-outs), conductors, guy wires, anchoring, grounding assemblies, underground cable, underground cable systems, fault interrupting equipment (fuses, reclosers, and sectionalizes), and any other associated components. - Approx. Year Built: 1980

-- GPS Latitude/Longitude: